shoukryLab/Maali_et_Al_2024/README.md

 by Maali et Al.

 The countsAll file contains the gene-expression matrix (bulk RNASeq) for the aforementioned study.

 The GSE* file, contains the publically available data used to validate our findings in an external dataset.

-For more information, please refer to the study itself, or consult the scripts.
+For more information on the experimental design and analyses conducted, please refer to the publication mentioned above.